luizbgomide/sovereign/index.md

 - Oops.
 Accursed get arts as they level now.
 - Magic weapons add their bonus to Shock.
 - Standardize text around actions.
+- Somehow the metric system slipped it.
+It has been removed.

 #### 2024-07-30
 - Give the spell level headers unique names so the hyperlinks work.